Helio-Wang/capybara/enumeration.rst

    **Task T3**: Each event partition is represented by the assignment, to each internal symbiont node, of one of the three events.

-   **Task T4**: Each equivalence class is represented by the assignment, to each internal symbiont node, of one of the three events, and the assignment of a host hame to each symbiont node with non-host-switch event.
+   **Task T4**: Each CD-equivalence class is represented by the assignment, to each internal symbiont node, of one of the three events, and the assignment of a host hame to each symbiont node with non-host-switch event.

 **Reconciliation**

    If the second output type `"reconciliation"` is chosen, the result will be compatible with the `the original viewer <http://eucalypt.gforge.inria.fr/viewer.html>`__ for |eucalpyt|.

-   Note that in this case, the output is only one reconciliation chosen arbitrarily among the potentially many (cyclic or acyclic) reconciliations having the same event partition or belonging in the same equivalence class.
+   Note that in this case, the output is only one reconciliation chosen arbitrarily among the potentially many (cyclic or acyclic) reconciliations having the same event partition or belonging in the same CD-equivalence class.

 .. _new visualization tool Capybara Viewer: visualization.html